 - Removal of the machine should be performed on a firm level site.
-The procedure for detachment is as follows: - Gently lower the machine fully to the ground. - Switch off the tractor and remove its starting key. - Remove the PTO driveshaft. - 'Chock' the rear roller to prevent movement of the machine during the detachment procedure and whilst in storage. - Remove the top link and both pins from the lower attachment points. - Carefully and slowly drive the tractor clear of the machine. - Clean and lubricate the machine in preparation for next use.
+The procedure for detachment is as follows: - Gently lower the machine fully to the ground. - Switch off the tractor and remove its starting key. - Remove the PTO driveshaft. - 'Chock' the rear roller to prevent movement of the machine during the detachment procedure and whilst in storage. - Detach hydraulic hoses where applicable. - Remove the top link and both pins from the lower attachment points. - Carefully and slowly drive the tractor clear of the machine. - Clean and lubricate the machine in preparation for next use.